The SAME score: Improved cosine based bias score for word embeddings: SAME

-\begin{theoremrep} The bias score functions $b(\mathbf{w},A)$ and $b(W,A)$ are \extremaVgl, assuming the number of protected groups $n$ is not larger than the dimensionality of the embedding space. \end{theoremrep} \begin{inlineproof} For the proof see Section \ref{proof:own_extrema} in the supplementary material. \end{inlineproof} \begin{toappendix} \begin{proof} For SAME we now show that $b_{min} = 0$, $b_{max} = 1$ and both can be reached independent of $A$.
+\begin{theorem} The bias score functions $b(\mathbf{t},A)$ and $b(T,A)$ are \extremaVgl, assuming the number of protected groups $n$ is not larger than the dimensionality of the embedding space. \end{theorem}

+\begin{inlineproof} The proof is in the Appendix for better readability. \end{inlineproof} \begin{toappendix} \begin{proof} for \textbf{Theorem} \ref{theor:own_extrema}.
+For SAME we now show that $b_{min} = 0$, $b_{max} = 1$ and both can be reached independent of $A$.
 Since $A$ defines the bias space $B$ used by SAME, we need to show that the extreme values can be reached independent of $B$.
 First, we can state that